Knowing what to do was never the hard part. Starting is.

 Can I use Just Start without the mood check?

 Yes.
 The mood check is a quick, optional step that right-sizes the doorway, not a gate you have to pass.
-If you already know you want to move, you can go straight to the one button and begin.
+On any given task you can tap “Skip.
+Just start.” and go, and if you would rather never see it, you can turn it off for good in settings.
 It's there for the days when naming how you feel is the thing that unsticks you.